bmyjacks/adlists/README.md

 | anti-AD for dnsmasq | [official link](https://anti-ad.net/anti-ad-for-dnsmasq.conf) | [cdn link](https://cdn.jsdelivr.net/gh/bmyjacks/adhosts/adlists/anti-AD-for-dnsmasq.conf) |

 # Problem feedback
 If you find that some of your services are not working properly in use, please take a screenshot and submit it it to us.
-Use the (Issues Page)[https://github.com/bmyjacks/adhosts/issues].
+Use the [Issues Page](https://github.com/bmyjacks/adhosts/issues).

 # LICENSE
 MIT